 Their Own Emotions Can Be Challenging

-For the INFJ really expressing their inner emotions can be a constant challenge for them.
-They don’t appreciate the feeling of rejection when they open up to someone, and so being this vulnerable is often something they fear.
-Because of this fear the INFJ rarely feels comfortable opening up about their own inner feelings and emotions, and so they process them internally and often keep them from others.
-For the INFJ this can definitely be stressful at times, since they might want to open up but just don’t feel that sense of trust to do so.
-They also might feel like their own feelings and desires are so different from other people, and this can be something which makes them question their own emotions.
-When they feel like they are different it makes them wonder sometimes if there is something wrong with feeling a certain way.
-This can really cause the INFJ to retreat from others, not feeling like it is worth the risk to put themselves in this position.
+For the INFJ, expressing their inner emotions can be a constant challenge.
+They don’t appreciate the feeling of rejection when they open up to someone, so being this vulnerable is often something they fear.
+Because of this fear, the INFJ rarely feels comfortable opening up about their own inner feelings and emotions, so they process them internally and often keep them from others.
+For the INFJ, this can definitely be stressful at times since they might want to open up but just don’t feel that sense of trust to do so.
+They also might feel like their own feelings and desires are so different from other people, which can make them question their own emotions.
+When they feel like they are different, it makes them sometimes wonder if there is something wrong with feeling a certain way.
+This can cause the INFJ to retreat from others, not feeling like putting themselves in this position is worth the risk.
 They will likely start to change their way of thinking when they meet someone who is understanding and appreciative of their differences.
-For the INFJ it really takes finding this type of open and trusting person for them to start to open up about their own feelings and desires.
+For the INFJ, it really takes finding this type of open and trusting person for them to start to open up about their own feelings and desires.

 Feeling Guilty For Their Feelings

 INFJs can often experience a sense of guilt over their own emotions, feeling selfish for really focusing on them at all.
-They care about others and the more they are around people who stifle their emotions, the more they have doubts about themselves.
-They are likely to experience a sense of guilt when they prioritize themselves and their own emotions, believing that they should just keep it to themselves.
+They care about others, and the more they are around people who stifle their emotions, the more they have doubts about themselves.
+They are likely to experience a sense of guilt when they prioritize themselves and their own emotions, believing they should just keep it to themselves.
 If their own feelings or desires might get in the way of what someone else wants, the INFJ is likely to shut themselves down.
-Which can cause them to bury these emotions for far too long, and leave themselves feeling truly drained because of it.
+This can cause them to bury these emotions for far too long, leaving them feeling truly drained because of it.